AI voice bots are getting law firms sued. There’s a better way.

 - Social media is full of “law firm tried to scam me with a robot” complaints

-One AI cold-calling campaign can create compliance, reputational, and professional liability exposure simultaneously.
+One AI cold-calling campaign can create compliance, reputational, and professional liability exposure all at once.

 2025 Rules Changed Everything

 The new one-to-one consent requirement killed bulk consent sharing.
 Every seller needs individual, explicit consent.
-That single change destroyed the economics of most high-volume legal marketing.
+This single change destroyed the economics of most high-volume legal marketing.

 What One-to-One Consent Actually Means

-- Consent for one legal service can’t cover a different legal service
+- Consent for one legal service cannot cover a different legal service

-- Lead brokers can’t transfer consent to law firms
+- Lead brokers cannot transfer consent to law firms

 - Each firm needs its own documented permission